Skip to content

 Because there is so much information surrounding prostate cancer therapy and treatment options, it can sometimes be overwhelming to know where to start.
 This page aims to address some of the most frequently asked questions (FAQ) about prostate cancer therapy.
 While the Q&A below can be helpful with some of your initial questions, it’s important to discuss them with your doctor, as every patient is unique, and individualized discussions with healthcare professionals are crucial for personalized treatment plans.

-Frequently Asked Questions:
+Frequently Asked Questions

 • What are the treatment options available for prostate cancer?

 Treatment options for prostate cancer include active surveillance, surgery (prostatectomy), radiation therapy (external beam or brachytherapy), hormone therapy, chemotherapy, cryotherapy, immunotherapy, and/or targeted therapy.
-The choice of treatment depends on various factors such as cancer stage, grade, and patient preferences.
+The choice of treatment depends on various factors such as cancer stage, grade, and patient preferences.1

 • How do doctors determine the appropriate prostate cancer therapy for an individual patient?

-The prostate cancer therapy decision is based on various factors, including the cancer stage, grade, overall health, and patient preferences.
-Healthcare professionals, including urologists and radiation oncologists, work closely with patients to develop personalized treatment plans.
+The prostate cancer therapy decision is based on various factors, including the cancer stage, grade, overall health, and patient preferences.Healthcare professionals, including urologists and radiation oncologists, work closely with patients to develop personalized treatment plans.

 • What are the different types of radiation treatments used for prostate cancer?

-Prostate cancer radiation treatments include external beam radiation therapy (EBRT), brachytherapy (internal radiation), proton therapy, stereotactic body radiation therapy (SBRT), and other specialized techniques.
-Each treatment approach has its unique benefits and considerations.
+Common prostate cancer radiation treatments include external beam radiation therapy (EBRT), brachytherapy (internal radiation), and radiopharmaceuticals.2 Each treatment approach has its unique benefits and considerations.

 • What should I expect before a radiation treatment session for prostate cancer?

 Prior to a prostate cancer radiation treatment session, you may undergo a treatment planning session where specialized imaging scans, such as CT or MRI, are taken to precisely map out the treatment area.
-This process helps ensure accurate radiation delivery and may involve the use of immobilization devices and fiducial markers.
+This process helps ensure accurate radiation delivery and may involve theuse of immobilization devices and fiducial markers.

 • Are there other procedures that occur prior to radiation therapy?